SCIENTIFIC + HUMANISTIC

 Hi, I am Junyi Tao.

-I am a master’s student in Symbolic Systems at Stanford University.
-My research focuses on Philosophy of AI/CogSci and AI interpretability, advised by Thomas Icard and Rosa Cao.
+I am a master’s student in Symbolic Systems at Stanford University, focusing on Philosophy of AI/CogSci and AI interpretability.
+I am especially interested in the notion of representation, abstraction, and levels of explanation.
+I am fortunate to be advised by Thomas Icard and also co-advised by Rosa Cao and Christopher Potts on my Master's thesis.

-Before Symsys, I was an undergraduate at Duke University and Duke Kunshan University, where I studied Data Science with a customized concentration in Digital Humanities.
+Before Symsys, I was an undergraduate at Duke University and Duke Kunshan University, where I studied Data Science with a customized concentration in Computational Humanities.

 Scholars have long employed a divisive lens to view science and humanities, with the former rapidly developing to replace human labor while the latter ultimately oriented around human interpretations.
 Such division in perspective also manifests itself in the division of scholarly communities that perceive themselves as having little to do with each other.